The Annual Michael Kirby Contract Law Moot Competition is hosted by Victoria Law School at Victoria University (VU).

 The Kirby Moot demonstrates VU’s strong industry connections.
 It is a fixture in the legal calendar and has strong support from the County Court of Victoria, members of the Victorian Bar, various law firms and practical legal training institutions.
 Law professionals are invited to judge the rounds and provide feedback to students.

-This year’s competition will be conducted in-person, Monday 23 – Thursday 26 September 2024, at Victoria Law School, 295 Queen Street, City Campus with the Grand Final appearing at the County Court.
+This year's competition will be conducted in-person at Victoria Law School, 295 Queen Street, City Campus with the Grand Final appearing at the Federal Court of Australia.

 Key dates